psychemedia/finn-resources/src/finn-pedigree.md

 ```

 The translation then follows.
-We note that in the translation of the pernultimate stanza of the song claimed to be sung about Fionn and the sons of Morna, the footnote only provides a geographical, rather than explanatory context regarding their final meeting at Teamhair Luachra (Tara Luachra in Kuno Meyer's account).
+We note that in the translation of the penultimate stanza of the song claimed to be sung about Fionn and the sons of Morna, the footnote only provides a geographical, rather than explanatory context regarding their final meeting at Teamhair Luachra (Tara Luachra in Kuno Meyer's account).
 Which is to say: no mention of the pigs, that we will hear about from another translated poem.

 `````{admonition} The Boyish Exploits of Finn, transl.
 John O'Donovan, 1858(?)
 :class: dropdown